Clinical training modules for operating room personnel

-Clinical training modules (CTM) are highly interactive educational sessions of 2.5 to 3.5 hours each, delivered by an AO Trauma faculty.
-They support operating room personnel (ORP) with their continuing nursing education at the point-of-care (hospital).
+They are highly interactive educational sessions of 2.5 to 3.5 hours each, delivered by an AO faculty.
+They support nurses, technicians, and operating room personnel (ORP) with their continuing nursing education at the point-of-care (hospital).

 What topics do clinical training modules (CTMs) cover?

 All modules focus on important principles in fracture fixation.